Postgraduate Diploma in Specialty Care (Pacific Health and Nursing)

 Apply

-For queries or to be added to the mailing list for information regarding future intakes, please email stephanie@pacificperspectives.co.nz
+For any queries or to be added to the mailing list for information regarding the next intake, please email stephanie@pacificperspectives.co.nz.